cloudmesh-book/book-latex-2018/tutorial/install-grovepi.md

 	sudo ./install.sh
 	sudo reboot

-Now we install grovepi
+After the reboot we install the following

 	sudo pip install grovepi
 	sudo shutdown -h now

-put the grove shield on and power on
+**ONlY NOW put the grove shield on and power on**

 check